Web design services and website deliverables can be overwhelming, especially if you’re somewhat new to the wide world of websites.

 It will also allow us to see your marketplace and competitors that you are facing.

-We will also talk about your ideal client and build a customer persona.
+Then we will talk about your ideal client and start to build up your ideal customer persona.

-Near the end of the website discovery session, we will look over the visual styles.
+Near the end of the website discovery session, we will look over the visual styles, and identify what type of website will work best for you and your business, and which options are to be avoided.

-As a matter of fact, we have ran discovery sessions in London, Tokyo, Toronto and more.
-We carry out these sessions both physically and virtually – it’s important that everyone involved in the project is well, involved!
+As a matter of fact, we have ran discovery sessions across the globe, as we have clients spanning from Australia to Canada.
+We carry out these sessions both physically and virtually as it’s important that everyone involved in the project is well, involved!

 You just can’t skimp on this stage at all.
 Without it, you’re doomed.
 The Discovery Session helps loop everyone in, and makes sure everyone understands the project.